jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 ```

 Congrats, we now have a semi working Nextcloud instance!
 Don't worry if you see warnings in the admin center.
-We solve that in the next step.
+We solve these in the next steps.

 ## PHP config settings
 Depending if you used the CLI or webpage, some values maybe already set correct automatically.